davidohayon669/react-native-youtube/README.md

 * `onChangeQuality`: Sends the current quality of video playback on `e.quality`.
 * `onError`: Sends any errors during video playback on `e.error`.
 * `onProgress`: Sends any time progress made on `e.currentTime` and `e.duration`.
+* `onFullScreenEnter` (ios only): This function is called when the video player enters full screen mode.
+* `onFullScreenExit` (ios only): This function is called when the video player exits full screen mode.

 ## Methods